When your family is under the weather, use these remedies to stay hydrated, supported and entertained during the long days of sniffles.

 - Break out the booger sucker – whichever type you use, those little nostrils need assistance.
 Around two, you can start teaching your little one how to use tissues.
 But, till then, saline and suckers.

-- Don’t overwipe – in that same vein, do your best to keep that nose hydrated and pink.
-You can do that by not overwiping with a dry tissue, and applying a cream like Aquaphor.
+- Don’t over wipe – in that same vein, do your best to keep that nose hydrated and pink.
+You can do that by not over wiping with a dry tissue, and applying a cream like Aquaphor.

 - Prioritize fluids and rest – its funny, huh?
 This may be the hardest part of the whole sick day.
-Chase your little one around with their water bottle, tempt with a spash of orange juice, and park them on the couch for another round of story time.
+Chase your little one around with their water bottle, tempt with a splash of orange juice, and park them on the couch for another round of story time.

 - Keep warm – you can often keep a fever at bay by layering and bundling.
 This goes towards avoiding outside temperatures cool in nature.
 You know your babies best.